pfsense/docs/source/captiveportal/captive-portal.rst

 Captive Portal
 ==============

-The **Captive Portal** function in pfSense allows securing a network by requiring a username and password (or only a click through), entered on a portal page.
+The **Captive Portal** function in pfSense® software allows securing a network by requiring a username and password (or only a click through), entered on a portal page.

-If authentication is used, this can be performed using pfSense's built-in user management, or an external authentication server such as a RADIUS server.
+If authentication is used, this can be performed using the pfSense built-in user management, or an external authentication server such as a RADIUS server.